dxyz004/dear-diary/content/midtermoutline.md

 1. Inheritance, encapsulation, polymorphism.
 June 3 pdf.
 Definition, benefits and downsides.
 2. Draw Figure 2 diagram or textually describe the different phases.
 (Pair programming mentioned in class, senior-junior example)
-3. Model Driven development ... manage the scale of large systems.
+3. Model Driven.
+Goal is to manage the scale of large systems.
 Theoretically spent all your time designing so coding/product can be automated/easier.
 Less testing because more validation.
 "The system is validated at the analysis model level".
-4. Model-View-Controller (recreate MVC diagram jpg) "MVC Architecture from SUN" Benefits:
+4. Model-View-Controller.
+Recreate SUN diagram above.
-   * Prof's favorite: Ability to create multiple views w/o shutting down the model.
+   * Prof's favorite (often mentioned) benefit: Ability to create multiple views w/o shutting down the model.
    * Reusability of application and/or user interface compoents
-   * Ability to develop the application
+   * Ability to develop the application...
-5. Basic idea for implementation/methodology.
-Probably not code based testing.
-Modern software can talk with other software.
+5. Basic ideas for implementation/methodology.
+Probably not code-based testing on MT.
+"Modern software can talk with other software".

-	6 - 8.
-Create your own diagrams.
-More flexibile than library example (blank boxes are short-term/long-term goal)...
+6. (6-8) Create your own diagrams.
+More "flexibile" than library example (of which the blank boxes represent short-term/long-term goals)...
-Statechart ExceptionAndLightBulbClass.pdf ...
+**Statechart** ExceptionAndLightBulbClass.pdf ...

+9. Unit Testing in Java: How Tests Drive the Code supplementary textbook

+11. Create a control flow graph.
+Write out paths that satisfy edge converage.
+Write conditions.
+Write test cases.
+Invisible paths vs visible paths.